 Market independence is sought through high fixed income selections.
-The High Income portfolios (Preferreds, Preferred REITs, REITs, notes and other high-yielding) had shown my best returns since 1/2/2002 until this correction.
-These portfolios responded to the bond high-yield market more than the stock market.
+The High Income portfolios (Preferreds, Preferred REITs, REITs, notes and other high-yielding) had shown my best returns since 1/2/2002 until the March correction.
 While the prices are down, the income is not and thus the yields have increased dramatically.
 Their function is for yield more than for gains.